KamilKoszarny/iotmanager/IoTManager version tracking and ideas.md

 ##Ideas

-- deleting: foreign key constrains errors: "You cannot delete a Site with Devices" OR "Site deletion will delete those Devices: "
+- adding device to any site for admin
 - proposing new DeviceModel, DeviceType, Producer by Users for Admin approval
 - Device Faults: reporting, fixing, managing
 - Producer role
 - Fixer role
+- deleting: behaviour like Site for other entities

 ####In next version